dart-lang/language/accepted/future-releases/variance/feature-specification-use-site-variance.md

     <typeArgument> (',' <typeArgument>)*

 <typeArgument> ::= // New.
-    'exactly'? <type>
+    (<varianceModifier> '?'?)? <type> |
+    '*'
 ```

-Moreover, `'exactly'` is added to the set of built-in identifiers.

 ## Static Analysis

 This feature allows type parameters to be declared with a _variance modifier_ which is one of `out`, `inout`, or `in`.
+This indicates that the type parameter is classified as having a specific variance, which in turn implies that the use of such a type parameter is restricted, in return for improved static type safety.
+This mechanism is also known as declaration-site variance.

+The feature also allows type arguments to have a variance modifier, optionally followed by a question mark.
+This indicates that the enclosing parameterized type is transformed into a supertype or subtype, allowing the instances of this type to have many different values for the given type argument (using `out` or `in`) respectively restricting them to have just one value (using `inout`).
+This mechanism is also known as use-site variance.

-This implies that the use of such a type parameter is restricted, in return for improved static type safety.
-Moreover, the rules for other topics like subtyping and for determining the variance of a subterm in a type are adjusted.
+Finally, the rules for other topics like subtyping and for determining the variance of a subterm in a type are adjusted.

 ### Subtype Rules